Church salutes its long heritage

-The First Christian Church, Disciples of Christ, in Pauls Valley is planning a celebration of renewal and remembrance.
+The First Christian Church, Disciples of Christ, in Pauls Valley is planning a celebration of renewal and remembrance this weekend.

 It will be the 125th anniversary of its founding as the Report of the American Christian Missionary Society notes its existence in 1897.

-On Sunday, Nov.
-6 the local church at 300 North Ash will host a Heritage Sunday as “we will celebrate the early history of First Christian Church.”
+The local church at 300 North Ash will host a Heritage Sunday on Nov.
+6 as “we will celebrate the early history of First Christian Church.”

 “We will walk back down Memory Lane and reminisce and count our blessings.
 We are reaching out to past members, ministers/pastors, organists and pianists to come and join us for this special day.